TC4 International Security

 Requirements

-In addition to completing the Core Requirements and the IR Major Language Requirement, students must take a total of seven courses to complete a Thematic Concentration.
-Students concentrating in International Security must take courses from the following areas:
+• In addition to completing the Core Requirements and the IR Major Language Requirement, students must take a total of seven (7) courses to complete a Thematic Concentration.
+Students concentrating in International Security must take one course from each of the following areas:

 Approved Courses